NEONScience/NEON-Data-Skills/tutorials/teaching-modules/data-management-small-mammals/data-management-small-mammal-lesson.md

 </figure>

-Given the scale and scope of the project, they will create literally terabytes of data every year, so the information needs to be very well organized to be useful.
+Given the scale and scope of the NEON project, they will create literally terabytes of data every year, so the information needs to be very well organized to be useful.
 In this activity, you’ll get practice translating field data into a usable format for long-term archiving and then explore how real NEON data can be